liquibase/gradle-liquibase-plugin/README.md

 example, including `changelogFile 'myfile.groovy'` in an activity does the same thing as `--changelog-file=myfile.groovy` would do on the command line.
 Including `difftypes 'data'` in an activity does the same thing as `difftypes=data` would do on the command line, etc.  The Liquibase documentation details all the valid command line parameters.

+Some arguments changed in Liquibase 4.4, for example, `changeLogFile` became `changelogFile` with a lowercase "l".
+The plugin will automatically convert pre-4.4 names for a time to support backwards compatibility.

 The `liquibase` block also has an optional "runList", which determines which activities are run for each task.
 If no runList is defined, the Liquibase Plugin will run all the activities.
 NOTE: the order of execution when there is no runList is not guaranteed.